PennyLaneAI/pennylane-rigetti/README.rst

 Getting started
 ===============

-Once the PennyLane-Forest plugin is installed, the two provided pyQuil devices can be accessed straight away in PennyLane.
+Once the PennyLane-Forest plugin is installed, the three provided pyQuil devices can be accessed straight away in PennyLane.

 You can instantiate these devices for PennyLane as follows: